rhiaro/questforbrothers/index.md

 The more she learned of Tantonia, and the continent of Balan in general, present and past, the more she yearned to talk to him, face to face, of his own life.
 His letters were consistent with the information in the Library, but the in depth background she now had prompted a fountain of new questions to ask him to fill in the gaps.

 A significant gap in the Library's records existed around anything regarding the Sourcelands.
 There were plenty of stories about the Sourcelands, but nothing Suari could identify as reliable.
-Tales hundreds of years old from the Tantonian Empire, Tivinies, Vodot, and various countries of Old Balan, to as far away as the Islay Sert all mentioned a powerful place, influenced by the Blue Sun, but how or why or what this meant were wildly in conflict.
+Tales hundreds of years old from the Tantonian Empire, Tivnies, Vodot, and various countries of Old Balan, to as far away as the Islay Sert all mentioned a powerful place, influenced by the Blue Sun, but how or why or what this meant were wildly in conflict.

 Huemetlcol was fascinated by the Sourcelands too.
 Suari encouraged this gently, hoping one day they might leave together to cross the White Sea.

 The White Sea itself was another blank as far as the Library was concerned.
-Credible records of cliffside and valley dwelling civilisations were plentyful until about two hundred years prior, when they simply ceased.
+Credible records of cliffside and valley dwelling civilisations were plentiful until about two hundred years prior, when they simply ceased.
 Suari and Huemetlcol had scoured the stacks for weeks a few years earlier, convinced a segment of the catalogue had simply been misplaced, but to no avail.
 It was as though scholars of the Old Kingdom of Mnt and the Tantonian Empire had simply stopped writing about it.

 The missing information didn't overly worry Suari.
 It was an exciting puzzle to be solved more than anything else.
 Suari had always had a hunger for knowledge, but what she learnt of the world over her six years in the Library was more than she had ever dreamed was even possible to know when her whole universe was enclosed by the Palace walls in Mnt.

-Her early time in the Library, once she had recovered from the base shock of th eplace, was guided closely by Huemetlcol.
+Her early time in the Library, once she had recovered from the base shock of the place, was guided closely by Huemetlcol.
 Looking back now, the two laughed at how much suspicion with which she had treated him in the beginning.
 Once Suari had found her footing and eventually grasped the scale of the place, Huemetlcol worked to bring her up to speed with what he had learned in his time there.
 Suari, as always, was a fast learner, and her education at the Palace provided a good grounding in certain areas.
 She was quick to detect when there were conflicts between what Huemetlcol was telling her and what the Hazmar taught her in her childhood.
 It wasn't long before her suspicions turned from her new brother and the Library to her old family and their advisors, however.

 After a couple of years, Suari had started to see Huemetlcol as an extension of herself.
 They deliberately diverged their foci of study, and convened to share notes, discoveries and analyses periodically.
 Each built up their own strengths and relied on the other for areas in which they were lacking.
 It turned out to be quite natural and required little coordination between them.